COS126 Information

 - About half of the precepts are devoted exclusively to Raspberry Pi development.
 The other half will cover the same content as our traditional 126 precepts.

 - The Raspberry Pi precepts will NOT teach Java.
-Students are expected to still watch the lecture videos before precept.
+Students are expected to still attend lecture before precept.
 However, the Raspberry Pi precept exercises will not be directly related to the lecture content.
 Instead, precept exercises will focus on creating projects (in Java) on the Raspberry Pi.

 - Students will be provided with a Raspberry Pi device, along with all necessary sensors and materials.